DanHerman212/oud_treatment_outcome/README.md

 # Data Science Project
 <font size='5'>The intention for this project is to show how data science could create positive impact, addressing a serious problem.
-For my first project, I chose to study the Opioid Crisis.</font>
+For my first project, I chose to study the Opioid Crisis analyzing clinical data for people who are receiving treatment for Opioid Use Disorder (OUD).</font>

 # Table of Contents